> Setting a Bar-Mitzvah in Israel > Additional Locations for a Bar-Mitzvah Ceremony in Jerusalem

 Bar-Mitzvah at the Southern Wall Archaeological Park

-Nevertheless a Bar-Mitzvah ceremony can also be held in the archaeological park itself, at two locations:
+Nevertheless, a Bar-Mitzvah ceremony can also be held in the archaeological park itself at two locations:

-• Under Robinson Arch, facing the Western Wall.
+- Under Robinson Arch, facing the Western Wall.

-• In front of the Huldah Gates, facing the Southern Wall.
+- In front of the Huldah Gates, facing the Southern Wall.

-And it must follow these rules:
+It must follow these rules:

-• The desired spot must be reserved in advance.
+- The desired spot must be reserved in advance.

-• No dancing, loud music, or throwing candies is allowed.
+- No dancing, loud music, or throwing candies is allowed.

-• No food or refreshments are allowed as well.
+- No food or refreshments are allowed as well.

 Bar-Mitzvah at “Aish Hatorah” Yeshiva Rooftop

-After the Six-Day War in 1967 “Aish Hatorah” Yeshivah was given a prime property in the Jewish Quarter, facing the Western Wall Plaza.
+After the Six-Day War in 1967 “Aish Hatorah” Yeshivah purchased a prime property in the Jewish Quarter, facing the Western Wall Plaza.
 It’s rooftop has possibly the best panoramic view of the Western wall and the Temple Mount, and in one of its corners a model of the Jewish temple from the 1st century is presented.
 The rooftop vista is an ideal location for a Bar-Mitzvah ceremony, but costs $29K to rent.
 There is an option of setting on the terrace below for $11k.

 Bar-Mitzvah at the “Hurvah” Synagogue

-jewish quarterLocated in the heart of the Jewish Quarter, the “Hurvah” Synagogue is the biggest synagogue in the old city of Jerusalem.
-The first synagogue built at the its location was destroyed several times due to various conflicts between the Jews and the Arab world.
-In 2010 the synagogue was well restored to its grandeur before its last destruction in 1948.
-An orthodox Ashkenazi style Bar-Mitzvah ceremony can be set in the synagogue in the morning hours during the week, connecting your family event to the specific history of the Ashkenazi Jewish community of Jerusalem.
+Located in the heart of the Jewish Quarter, the “Hurvah” Synagogue is the biggest synagogue in the old city of Jerusalem.
+Founded in the 18th century, the synagogue witnessed several dramatic historical events.
+Destroyed by the Jordanians in 1948, the synagogue lay in ruins until 1967 and only partially restored in the 1970s.
+However, following a generous 2010, the state restored the building to its original glory.
+It operates as a synagogue and Yeshivah and hosts Bar-Mitzvah events.
+An orthodox Ashkenazi style Bar-Mitzvah ceremony can be set in the synagogue in the morning hours during the week, connecting your family event to the local history of the Ashkenazi Jews of Jerusalem.

 Bar-Mitzvah at the Four Sepharadic Synagogues